ncarvajalc/EntregaCloud/README.md

     docker-compose up --build
     ```

-3. The FastAPI server will be running at `http://localhost`
+3. The server will be running at `http://localhost`

 ## API Documentation